 To attend a PopUp Party, you need to purchase tickets on the HandMade Events website. (usually a few months before) Tickets sell out fast, so buy them when they go live!
-For $40 a ticket, HandMade Events supplies you with a seat at a table, music, lighting and restrooms and the rest is up to you.
-Most people come as a group and delegate the responsibilities. (decor, food, beverages, and tableware).
-Our group has been attending for 3 years and DGE is (of course) responsible for decor.
-We also bring lots of wine since the owner’s husband is in the wine industry and always wants to enjoy something from his cellar.
+For $40 a ticket, HandMade Events supplies you with a seat at a table, music, lighting, and restrooms and the rest is up to you.
+Most people come as a group and delegate the responsibilities for decor, food, beverages, and tableware.
+Our group has been attending for three years and DGE is (of course) responsible for decor.
+We also bring lots of wine since my husband is in the wine industry and always wants to enjoy something from his cellar.

 La Tavola was our linen of choice for something simple, flowy and organic feeling to keep with our boho theme.
 We chose the Tuscany Eggshell fabric.
 The feel of the linen material is perfect with the theme and the eggshell color is a little bit less harsh then a bright white shade.
 We also had the eggshell napkins to match.

 We thought the look of these macrame runners were perfect for the theme.
 We found them in Cost Plus World Market for under $40!
 We used two of them for a 16-foot table since they were 6 feet long each.
 (We could have used three to have more of the macrame design on the table).